craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Harness
 Medium, x Action Cost (UNPACK > PREP > APPLY)

+APPLY:

+Creation:
+	- 3 Watches spent at 14+ Leatherworking
+	- Tools with *TAILOR*
+	- 2x "Leather Sheet" -> 1x Harness

 #### Pouch
 Small, 1 Action Cost (UNPACK / PACK)

 > A Pouch has three Slots that may be used to store Small or Tiny Items.

+Creation:
+	- 1 Watch spent at 8+ Leatherworking
+	-
+	- *OR*

 #### Quiver
 Medium, 1 Action Cost (UNPACK / PACK)